-It must be sheer delight for movie poster collectors to hear about a rare and coveted Metropolis movie poster to be auctioned off soon.
-The poster- one of only four known surviving copies from the 1927 silent classic has been seized as part of a Chapter 7 liquidation bankruptcy case involving its owner Kenneth Schacter who is also a well known collector.
-The poster was created by german painter Heinz Schulz-Neudamm for the 1927 flick Metropolis which is generally considered a master piece of early German filmmaking and the forerunner of modern science fiction movies.
+It must be a sheer delight for movie poster collectors to hear about a rare and coveted Metropolis movie poster to be auctioned off soon.
+The poster- one of only four known surviving copies from the 1927 silent classic has been seized as part of a Chapter 7 liquidation bankruptcy case involving its owner Kenneth Schacter, a well-known collector.
+The poster was created by German painter Heinz Schulz-Neudamm for the 1927 flick Metropolis, which is generally considered a masterpiece of early German filmmaking and the forerunner of modern science fiction movies.

-Although the seized poster is an international version, its beautiful art deco design hailed it as the crown jewel of the poster world, pushing its price sky-high in the open market.
+Although the seized poster is an international version, its beautiful art deco design hailed it as the poster world’s crown jewel, pushing its price sky-high in the open market.
 Although Schacter has purchased the poster for $690,000 in 2005, he estimated its value at a comical $250,000.
 The poster had been offered for sale in March for $850,000 by Movieposterexchange.com.
 This time it is estimated to fetch more than a million.